EUDAT-Training/B2SHARE-Training/deploy/08_Configuration.md

 # Configuration
 After successfully [installing](05_Installation.md) the prerequisites and B2SHARE software package, your B2SHARE instance needs to configured.
+This includes setting the super administrator.

-The information on this page is based on the [B2SHARE installation guide](https://github.com/EUDAT-B2SHARE/b2share/blob/evolution/INSTALL.rst) provided by the developers.
+The information on this page is partially based on the [B2SHARE installation guide](https://github.com/EUDAT-B2SHARE/b2share/blob/evolution/INSTALL.rst) provided by the developers.
 The submodule covers the full configuration of B2SHARE and corresponding services:
 - Setting up and configuration of connected containers services
 - Starting and stopping its services
 - Entering the Docker environment
 - General usage the b2share tool
+- Setting the super administrator
 - Troubleshooting

 ## Prerequisites